Ankit-saha-iiitbbsr/Codsoft_taskno4_MOVIE-RECOMMENDER-SYSTEM/README.md

   2. npm run build
 - This will create the node_modules folder.
 - Open 'app.py' in terminal and type: streamlit run app.py
-- This is launch the streamlit app in the browser.
+- This will launch the streamlit app in the browser.